Legal cases with fixed pricing, standardized processes, and firm timelines

 The person who is making the payment is responsible for both for the deduction of the tax and also for depositing the same to the government.
 The tax is collected from the source where an individual’s income is generated.
 The introduction of Tax Deducted at Source(1) (TDS) has made the work of government and taxpayers very easy.
 It has made the system more smooth and easy to function.

-When we talk about the government, TDS is helpful in controlling the evasion to a certain extent by applying liability on the business entities to deduct the tax with respect to certain expenses if the business entities cross the specified threshold or limit.
+When we talk about the government, TDS of Professional is helpful in controlling the evasion to a certain extent by applying liability on the business entities to deduct the tax with respect to certain expenses if the business entities cross the specified threshold or limit.
 It also maintains the inflow of tax which runs throughout the year.
 And when we talk about the taxpayers, it makes it very easy for the people who have been burden with filing their income tax return on time.
 It becomes easy because they get credit for the taxes that are deducted at the source.

 One of the important and common types of payments that are done by the business entity is towards professional fees or fees for technical services.
 Some examples of professional fees are Fees paid to the doctor, engineer, lawyer, CA, CS, interior designer, advertiser, architecture, etc. And the technical services include the rendering of technical, managerial or consultancy services.